bevy-logging/bevy_logging/src/chapter_4.md

 ```

-The console is absolutly flooded with debug messages from the bevy engine itself along with its dependencies.
+The console is absolutely flooded with debug messages from the Bevy engine itself, along with its dependencies.
-Libraries use a similar logging scheme to what is about to be shown below the idea is that you can filter out the irrelevant logs.
+Libraries use a similar logging scheme to what is about to be shown below.
+The idea is that you can filter out the irrelevant logs.
-In order to start filtering we need to learn about levels and the Env filter.
+In order to start filtering, we need to learn about levels and the Env filter.

 ## Log Levels

-Tracing (Which the default Log plugin used for most Bevy Supported platforms with the major exceptions of the web and mobile) has the below log levels from highest (most detailed) to lowest (most important)
+Tracing (The default Log plugin used for most Bevy Supported platforms with the major exceptions of the web and mobile) has the below log levels from highest (most detailed) to lowest (most important)

 - `Trace` (Not printed by default)
 - `Debug` (Not printed by default)